Skip to main content

 Quick answers to the questions teams most often ask about this topic.

-CVD is the published process by which security researchers can report vulnerabilities to your team, get acknowledgment, and coordinate public disclosure timing.
-The FDA expects every cyber device manufacturer to have a CVD process and contact published.
+CVD is the published process by which security researchers can report vulnerabilities to you, receive acknowledgment, and coordinate on public disclosure once a fix is available.
+Every 'cyber device' manufacturer is expected to have and publish a CVD policy.

 Continue by phase